MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/control-tower.md

 # AWS Control Tower

-- It is an easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices
+- It is an easy way to set up and govern a secure & compliant multi-account AWS environment based on best practices
 - Benefits:
-    - Automate the set up of our environments in a few clicks
+    - Automate the setup of environments in a few clicks
     - Automate ongoing policy management using guardrails
     - Detect policy violations and remediate them
-    - Monitor compliance through and interactive dashboard
+    - Monitor compliance through an interactive dashboard
 - AWS Control Tower runs on top of AWS Organizations:
     - It will automatically set up an organization to organize accounts and implement SCPs (Service Control Policies)

 ## Account Factory

 - Automates account provisioning and deployments
-- Enables us to create pre-approved baselines and configuration options for AWS accounts in our organization (eg. VPC default configuration, subnets, regions, etc.)
+- Enables us to create pre-approved baselines and configuration options for AWS accounts in our organizations (eg. VPC default configuration, subnets, regions, etc.)
 - Uses AWS Service Catalog to provision new AWS accounts

-## Detect and Remediate Policy Violations
+## Detects and Remediates Policy Violations

 - Guardrails:
     - Provide ongoing governance for our Control Tower environment
     - We can have 2 kinds of guardrails:
         - **Preventive (using SCPs)**: for example disallow creation of access keys for the root user
-        - **Detective (using AWS Config)**: for example detect wether MFA for the root user is enabled
+        - **Detective (using AWS Config)**: for example detect whether MFA for the root user is enabled
 - Guardrail levels:
     - Mandatory:
         - Automatically enabled and enforced by AWS Control Tower